Handling notifications and responses

 }

-We rely on you to send an HTTP status code to let us know whether you successfully received a message from your connection's system.
+When you receive a notification, you must respond to Redox to say whether you successfully received it.
 We wait for your response before deciding what to do next.

-This array should contain an error object with the type of failure and corresponding details.
+The error or issue array should contain an object with the type of failure and corresponding details.
 At a minimum, a Text field should provide the error message details.

-If you send us a failed HTTP status code in response to an asynchronous message, our next action depends on the type of environment your destination is in.
+If you respond with a failed HTTP status code, our next action depends on the type of environment your destination is in: